Review by KC Carlson

 Featuring various animation creators, the hosts of G4’s Attack of the Show, and apparently a couple of folks who wandered in off the street, the doc attempts to explain or mock — it can’t really decide — Zan, Jayna, and Gleek the space monkey.
 Poor Jerry Beck looks like he was summoned into the studio for some other animation doc and instead tied to a chair and forced to talk about the Wonder Twins, whose names he can’t remember.
 Only Paul Dini redeems himself, by changing the subject altogether to discuss the horror of “The Laughing Fadeout!”
 And everybody is surrounded by giant blow-ups of the characters.
 A gigantic Gleek looks like he wants to kiss G4’s Olivia Munn, or possibly just swallow her whole head.
 Everything is so intensely purple, yellow, or blue that your eyeballs are vibrating by the end!
 No, I mean it — don’t try to drive after watching this!
 Absolutely essential viewing!

-I love the Super Friends… I love the Super Friends… I love the Super Friends… I love the Super Friends… I love the Super Friends… (A complimentary copy for this review was provided by the studio.)
+I love the Super Friends… I love the Super Friends… I love the Super Friends… I love the Super Friends… I love the Super Friends… (The studio provided a review copy.)